hyperledger/firefly/README.md

 For this reason you will see heavy lifting code in FireFly that focusses on hard coordination problems like on-chain/off-chain event sequencing and aggregation, but you won't find sophisticated smart contract code.

-You will instead find patterns of integration with the individual multi-party system communities that are already building that deep blockchain & multi-party compute tech, like Hyperledger Fabric, Hyperledger Besu, Quorum, Corda, IPFS, Hyperledger Avalon etc.
+You will instead find patterns of integration with the individual communities that are already building that deep blockchain & multi-party compute tech, like Hyperledger Fabric, Hyperledger Besu, Quorum, Corda, IPFS, Hyperledger Avalon etc.

 > Watch this space for patterns on integrating Tokens into the model (fungible token value exchange, and NFTs), which is a big current focus of evolution in the gen2 FireFly architecture.
 The tokens working group is being lead by [Jim Zhang](https://github.com/jimthematrix)